NORTHWEST HOUSTON RWA

 Editors and agents will judge final round entries.
 Each editor and agent will rank and score the finalists from first through third.

-Winners will be announced during the October 5th Lone Star Conference in Houston, TX.
-First place winners in each category will receive the Lone Star Brooch.
+Winners will be announced during the October 4th Lone Star Conference in Houston, TX.
+First place winners in each category will receive a Winner’s Certificate.
 Achievement certificates will be awarded to all finalists.
 But as always, the real prize is the opportunity for your work to be viewed by our prestigious editor and agent judges.

 ENTRY GUIDELINES – All Electronic: